sandelit/WorldCupScoreBoard/README.md

 ## Overview

-The `WorldCupScoreBoard` is a simple Java library that manages a scoreboard for football (soccer) matches.
+The `WorldCupScoreBoard` is a simple Java library that manages a scoreboard for football matches.
 It allows you to start new games, finish ongoing games, update scores, and get a summary of games sorted by total score and insertion order.
-This implementation uses Java records for immutability and conciseness.

 ## Features